 While the path to building a successful business hasn’t been without its challenges, Emily wouldn’t trade it for anything.
 She is grateful for the opportunity to share her love of the Turkish culture with women in Minnesota.
 And she has big dreams for KISA.
-She and Caglar recently launched an e-commerce site and have plans to expand the business by partnering with more artists to source unique Turkish products.
+She and Caglar continue to expand the business by partnering with more artists to source unique Turkish products.
 Over the years, Emily has spent the majority of her time working on growing the business, so perhaps the most exciting idea for her is getting back to her roots and designing and creating more products herself.

 To learn more about Emily’s business, visit KISAOfficial.com.

 About the author: Stef Tschida is a former corporate communicator and lifelong storyteller.
 Stef’s WHY became clear when she worked at her daily campus newspaper.
 She realized she didn’t want to ask tough questions as a reporter—she wanted to help organizations answer those tough questions.
 She’s been doing that work ever since.